Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

 \subsection{From Reeb flows on the three-sphere to diffeomorphisms of the disk}

 In Section \ref{liftsec}, we have seen how compactly supported area-preserving disk diffeomorphisms can be lifted to Reeb flows first on the solid torus $\D \times \R/\pi \Z$ and then on the sphere $S^3$.
-On $S^3$, the lifted flow coincides with the Reeb flow of the standard contact form $\alpha_0$ in a neighborhood of the great circle
+On $S^3$, the lifted flow coincides with the Reeb flow of the standard contact form $\alpha_0$ in a neighborhood of the great circle $\Gamma$, which is defined in (\ref{great_circle}).

 In this section, we would like to perform the opposite construction, and go from a Reeb flow on $S^3$ having the great circle $\Gamma$ as closed Reeb orbit first to a Reeb flow on the solid torus, and then to an area-preserving diffeomorphism of the disk.
 Since we do not want to assume that the Reeb flow coincides with the standard one on a whole neighborhood of $\Gamma$, we will not obtain a compactly supported diffeomorphism of the disk, and special care is needed to control the boundary behaviour.
 Because of this fact, it is convenient to work with a map from the solid torus to the 3-sphere which is smooth up to the boundary, instead of the map which is used in the proof of Proposition \ref{liftS3}.
 Indeed, we shall use the map